-Covid-19 coronavirus: Victoria records 216 new virus cases
+Covid 19 coronavirus: Victoria records 216 new cases, man in 90s dies

 "There will always be a small number who don't do the right thing.
 Not only is it wrong, it's not very smart.
 Victoria Police will catch you."

-Mr Andrews said if people make "selfish choices" and flout the rules then it will mean the lockdown will be extended.
+Andrews said if people made "selfish choices" and flout the rules, the lockdown would be extended.

 More than 100 different outbreaks in Victoria

-Victoria's chief health officer Brett Sutton has revealed the state now has "over 100 cumulative outbreaks" of COVID-19.
+Victoria's chief health officer Brett Sutton has revealed the state now has "over 100 cumulative outbreaks" of Covid-19.

-He said there were multiple cases emerging from staff members in aged care facilities.
+He said there were multiple cases emerging from staff members in aged-care facilities.

 "That's the workforce that we have to be really mindful of.
-The response in each and every aged care facility is to go into lockdown for those residents and all staff to be tested and for them to go into quarantine period of 14 days and to have that testing before that quarantine is lifted for all residents and staff members," Prof Sutton said.
+The response in each and every aged-care facility is to go into lockdown for those residents and all staff to be tested and for them to go into quarantine period of 14 days and to have that testing before that quarantine is lifted for all residents and staff members," Sutton said.

-"But it flags the dangers in aged care facilities.
-Victoria had more outbreaks there than any jurisdiction, but we haven't had an aged care facility that has had a substantial outbreak.
+"But it flags the dangers in aged-care facilities.
+Victoria had more outbreaks there than any jurisdiction, but we haven't had an aged-care facility that has had a substantial outbreak.

 "I think that's in large part because we had the early robust response in terms of testing everyone and going into lockdown."